How to Write a Retirement Letter of Resignation (Examples)

 Your retirement resignation letter is a professional way to tell your employer that you plan to stop working and enjoy your golden years.
 However, there are a few things to consider before you write the letter, including:

 As you write out a retirement letter, you want to make sure it is done in a way that makes sense for your company.
-Many companies will have their requirements regarding how the retirement resignation letter should be handed in.
+Many companies will have their own requirements regarding how the letter should be handed in.
 Look through the employee handbook or talk to someone in HR if you are uncertain about the requirements.
-You may also consider setting up a meeting with your manager or boss to discuss the retirement and see how you can make the process go smoothly.
+You may also consider setting up a meeting with your manager or boss to discuss retirement and see how you can make the process go smoothly.

 Notify your employer before two weeks